Sometimes when I feel my life is a mess, it's important to remember very basic and clear things to move on and work on ourselves.

 We all reach a moment in life where we think everything is falling apart, even when it’s not.
 As a person who has experienced this a couple of times, let me tell you that most of the times it’s just a matter of perception.
 We tend to exaggerate, and this provokes in us a tremendous anxiety that prevents us from seeing the light outside this dark tunnel.
-Yes, life can get really hard, but I’m pretty certain that most of our problems come from the fact that we grow up having great expectations that sometimes are hard to follow.
+Yes, life can get really hard and we all have said "my life is a mess" at least once in our adult lives.
+But I’m pretty certain that most of our problems come from the fact that we grow up having great expectations that sometimes are hard to follow.

 When I finished high school I decided to take a sabbatical, and just two months later I felt so bad because all my friends were already at university and I wasn’t doing anything with my life.
 When I returned home from studying abroad, I found that everybody I knew moved on with their lives.
 And that’s only talking about, let’s say the professional area.
 In the relationship sector, I wasn’t doing that well either.
 How did I come out of this horrible emotional darkness?
 Simple, I realized I grew up believing adulthood was about following certain steps to become "successful," when it's actually more complex.
 That's the main reason why it's quite hard to get rid of those beliefs, but still that's possible.
 So every time I feel I’m not going anywhere, I just take a time to remember these things: